Provably Valid and Diverse Mutations of Real-World Media Data for DNN Testing: Evaluation

-We employ a MobileNetV2 pretrained on ImageNet (officially provided by Pytorch) and the quantization schemes are listed in \T~\ref{tab:result-rq4}.
-All three schemes quantize the layer parameters from 32-bit floating points to 8-bit integers.
-We present the validation accuracy (on the randomly select $100$ classes from ImageNet) in \T~\ref{tab:result-rq4}.
-Since the original model has $58.59\%$ validation accuracy, the accuracy drop induced by quantization is neglectable.
-The quantized models are thus deemed as equivalent to the unquantized one.
-We use \tool\ to trigger inconsistency by semantic-level mutation.
+We also simulate a testing scenario for DNNs on mobile devices, where the DNN is quantized.
+We employ a MobileNet-V2 pretrained on ImageNet (officially shipped by PyTorch) and the quantization schemes are listed in \T~\ref{tab:result-rq4}.
+All three schemes quantize the layer parameters from 32-bit floating number to 8-bit integer.
+We present the test accuracy (on the randomly select $100$ classes from ImageNet) in \T~\ref{tab:result-rq4}.
+The original model has $58.59\%$ test accuracy, and the accuracy drops induced by quantization are negligible.
+The quantized models are thus deemed equivalent to the unquantized one.
+We use \tool\ to test these quantized models.

-Unlike in previous sections where we employ \tool\ in gray-box setting, quantized models are typically deployed on mobile devices, it's usually infeasible to access the intermediate neuron outputs.
-More specifically, we only have the final output, i.e., a predicted label and the associate probability.
-Simply using ``different predictions'' as the testing objective is not suitable since we have no ``direction'' for accumulating mutations.
-Fortunately, the predicted probability is a continuous value in $[0, 1]$, we thus set the testing objective as ``maximizing the difference of predicted probabilities''.
-We launch the testing campaigns for 6 hours.
-The \#iteartion and \#faults are listed in \T~\ref{tab:result-rq4}. \tool\ produces a vast number of inconsistency-triggering inputs which reveals the security concerns about model quantization.
+\parh{\mr{Black-Box Entropy.}}~In this setting, applying white-/gray-box objectives is infeasible, since we only have the DNN output, i.e., a predicted label and the associate probability.
+We thus adopt the black-box entropy as the testing objective, which maximizes the difference of predicted probabilities from the DNN and the quantized one.
+Accordingly, we set up a differential testing oracle and denote a fault as an inconsistent prediction between the original and quantized DNN.
+The \#faults are listed in \T~\ref{tab:result-rq4}. \tool\ produces a vast number of inconsistency-triggering inputs which reveal hidden defects introduced by quantization.